cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     rather than just building the software).
 Those files are pre-built in the release tarballs, so additionally you would only need this when building from git.
-One day this legacy documentation should be merged into the current documentation, cause then we can get rid of it: `issues/1769`_" `valgrind`_, valgrind, valgrind, "no", "Performance and memory testing."
+One day this legacy documentation should be merged into the current documentation, cause then we can get rid of it: `issues/1769`_."
+    `valgrind`_, valgrind, valgrind, "no", "Performance and memory testing."
     `xxd`_,vim-common,vim-common, "no", "For rebuilding the _js.h files, for CalDAV and CardDAV support."

 SASL Authentication
 ###################

 .. csv-table::
-    :header: "Package", "Debian", "RedHat", "Required for ``make check``?", "Notes"
+    :header: "Package", "Debian", "RedHat", "Required", "Notes"
     :widths: 20,15,15,5,45

-    `Cyrus SASL Plain`_, libsasl2-modules, cyrus-sasl-plain, "yes", "Cyrus SASL package that ships the \
+    `Cyrus SASL Plain`_, libsasl2-modules, cyrus-sasl-plain, "yes/no", "Required
-    library required to pass Cyrus IMAP's PLAIN authentication unit tests."
+    to pass Cyrus IMAP's PLAIN authentication unit tests."
-    `Cyrus SASL MD5`_, libsasl2-modules, cyrus-sasl-md5, "yes", "Cyrus SASL library required to pass Cyrus IMAP's DIGEST-MD5 authentication unit tests"
+    `Cyrus SASL MD5`_, libsasl2-modules, cyrus-sasl-md5, "yes/no", "Required to
+    pass Cyrus IMAP's DIGEST-MD5 authentication unit tests."
-    `sasl binaries`_, sasl2-bin, sasl2-bin, "no", "Administration tools for managing SASL" `Kerberos`_, libsasl2-modules-gssapi-mit, krb5-devel, "no", "Development headers required to enable Kerberos v5 authentication
+    `sasl binaries`_, sasl2-bin, sasl2-bin, "no", "Administration tools for
+    managing SASL."
+    `Kerberos`_, libsasl2-modules-gssapi-mit, krb5-devel, "yes/no", "Development
-    capabilities.
-Otherwise also known as the authentication mechanism *GSSAPI*.
+    headers required to enable Kerberos v5 authentication capabilities, also known as the authentication mechanism *GSSAPI*.
+Configure option:

-    Configure option: ``--with-krbimpl=mit`` "
+    ``--with-krbimpl=mit``."

 Alternate database formats
 ##########################

 .. csv-table::
-    :header: "Package", "Debian", "RedHat", "Required for ``make check``?", "Notes"
+    :header: "Package", "Debian", "RedHat", "Required", "Notes"
     :widths: 20,15,15,5,45

-    `mysql`_ or `mariadb`_, libmysqlclient-dev or libmariadb-dev, mysql-devel or mariadb-devel, "no", "MariaDB or MySQL development headers, to allow Cyrus IMAP to use it as the backend for its databases.
+    `mysql`_ or `mariadb`_, "libmysqlclient-dev or libmariadb-dev", "mysql-devel or mariadb-devel", "yes/no", "MariaDB or MySQL development headers, required to allow Cyrus IMAP to use it as the backend for its databases.
+Configure

-    Configure option: ``--with-mysql``, ``--with-mysql-incdir``, ``--with-mysql-libdir``"
+    option: ``--with-mysql``, ``--with-mysql-incdir``, ``--with-mysql-libdir``."
-    `postgresql`_, postgresql-dev, postgresql-devel, "no"
+    `postgresql`_, postgresql-dev, postgresql-devel, "yes/no", "PostgreSQL
+    development headers, required to allow Cyrus IMAP to use it as the backend for its databases.
+Configure option: ``--with-pgsql``."

 CalDAV, CardDAV, or JMAP (httpd sybsystem)
 ##########################################

 .. csv-table::
-    :header: "Package", "Debian", "RedHat", "Required", "Required for ``make check``?", "Notes"
+    :header: "Package", "Debian", "RedHat", "Required", "Notes"
-    :widths: 20,15,15,5,5,45
+    :widths: 20,15,15,5,45

-    `libbrotli`_, libbrotli-dev, brotli-devel, "no", "no", "It provides Brotli compression support for http communications (otherwise only ``deflate`` and ``gzip`` (optionally) would be available)."
+    `libbrotli`_, libbrotli-dev, brotli-devel, "no", "It provides Brotli compression support for http communications (otherwise only ``deflate`` and ``gzip`` (optionally) would be available)."
-    `libchardet`_, libchardet-dev, libchardet-devel, "yes/no", "no", "It is used by the **JMAP** module of httpd to detect the character set of untagged 8-bit headers.
+    `libchardet`_, libchardet-dev, libchardet-devel, "yes/no", "It is used by the **JMAP** module of httpd to detect the character set of untagged 8-bit headers.
 Without it, cyrus-imapd will not do character-set detection.
     If some piece of data has no character set coming in, it will have no character set.
 Required for JMAP, but otherwise is not needed."
-    `libical`_, libical-dev, libical-devel, "yes", "no", "It provides calendaring functionality for CalDAV, which can't be used without this lib.
+    `libical`_, libical-dev, libical-devel, "yes", "It provides
+    calendaring functionality for CalDAV, which can't be used without this lib.
     Version 3.0.0 or higher is required."
-    `libxml`_, libxml2-dev, libxml2-devel, "yes", "no", "A fundamental lib for
+    `libxml`_, libxml2-dev, libxml2-devel, "yes", "A fundamental lib for
     all \*DAV functionality."
-    `nghttp2`_, libnghttp2-dev, libnghttp2-devel, "no", "no", "HTTP/2 support
+    `nghttp2`_, libnghttp2-dev, libnghttp2-devel, "no", "HTTP/2 support
     for the entire **httpd** subsystem (\*DAV & JMAP)."
-    `shapelib`_, shapelib, shapelib, "yes/no", "no", "It is required for **tzdist** service to have geolocation support.
+    `shapelib`_, shapelib, shapelib, "yes/no", "It is required for **tzdist** service to have geolocation support.
 Otherwise it is not needed.
     Version 1.3.0 or higher is required when using it."
-    `wslay`_, libwslay-dev, wslay-devel, "no", "no", "It provides WebSockets support in httpd.
-Only used with **JMAP**, otherwise not needed."
+    `wslay`_, libwslay-dev, wslay-devel, "no", "It provides WebSockets support in httpd.
+Only used with **JMAP**, otherwise not needed.
+Version 1.1.1 or higher is required when using it."
-    `zlib`_, zlib1g-dev, zlib-devel, "no", "no", "It provides gzip compression support for http communications."
+    `zlib`_, zlib1g-dev, zlib-devel, "no", "It provides gzip compression support for http communications."

 Other
 #####

 .. csv-table::
-    :header: "Package", "Debian", "RedHat", "Required", "Required for ``make check``?", "Notes"
+    :header: "Package", "Debian", "RedHat", "Required", "Notes"
-    :widths: 20,15,15,5,5,45
+    :widths: 20,15,15,5,45

-    SSL certificates, ssl-cert-dev, mod_ssl, "no", "no", "Used if you're installing SSL certificates."
+    SSL certificates, ssl-cert-dev, mod_ssl, "no", "Used if you're installing SSL certificates."
-    `ClamAV`_, libclamav-dev, clamav-devel, "no", "no", "It is used by **cyr_virusscan**, otherwise not needed."
+    `ClamAV`_, libclamav-dev, clamav-devel, "no", "It is used by **cyr_virusscan**, otherwise not needed."
-    `openldap`_, libldap2-dev, openldap-devel, "no", "no", "Development headers to enable **ptloader** to interface with LDAP directly, for canonification of login usernames to mailbox names, and verification of login usernames, ACL subjects and group membership.
+    `openldap`_, libldap2-dev, openldap-devel, "no", "Development headers
+    to enable **ptloader** to interface with LDAP directly, for canonification of login usernames to mailbox names, and verification of login usernames, ACL subjects and group membership.
+Configure option: ``--with-ldap``."

-    Configure option: ``--with-ldap``"
-    `pcre`_, libpcre3-dev, pcre-devel, "yes", "no", "PCRE 1 (8.x) - for utf-8/unicode regular expression
+    `pcre`_, libpcre3-dev, pcre-devel, "yes", "PCRE 1 (8.x) - for utf-8/unicode
-    matching.
-Also see `issues/1731`_."
+    regular expression matching.
+Could be replaced by something else in the future.
+See `issues/1731`_ for more information."
-    `perl(Term::ReadLine)`_,,, "no", "no", "Perl library needed by **cyradm**" `libsrs2`_, *no package*, *no package*, "no", "no", "It is used for implementing Sender Rewriting Scheme (SRS) functionality for messages forwarded by sieve scripts.
+    `perl(Term::ReadLine)`_,,, "no", "Perl library needed by **cyradm**" `libsrs2`_, *no package*, *no package*, "no", "It is used for implementing Sender Rewriting Scheme (SRS) functionality for messages forwarded by sieve scripts.
 Without it, messages forwarded by sieve scripts will not have this functionality and might have difficulty delivering to